-For instance, in turmeric has flavonoids that give it that dark orangey gold color.
+For instance, turmeric has flavonoids that give it that dark orangey gold color.
 That color represents turmeric’s numerous health qualities that help it fight inflammation and work to boost certain functions in the body.

 Carrots are orange too, but because of beta-carotene.
 Their color represents that chemical structure and what they can do for your body (beta carotene helps with eye-health).
-A and

 When it comes to chocolate, its dark brown color represents the many chemicals inside of it that can lead to great health.
 These include the presence of antioxidants along with other chemicals which I’ll describe in a moment.